 Ngozi Okonjo-Iweala was the Finance Minister of Nigeria, Africa's largest economy, from 2003 to 2006, and then the country's Foreign Affairs Minister, the first woman to hold either position.
 From 2011 to 2015, she was again named Minister of Finance and Coordinating Minister for the Economy of Nigeria.
 She worked to free her country from 30 billion dollars of debt owed to the Paris Club, modernized the financial management systems by introducing transparency and publishing government accounts and used technology to help block leakage of revenues and fight corruption.

 Between 2007 to 2011, Okonjo-Iweala was one of the managing directors at the World Bank and a candidate for the organization's presidency, where she worked for change in Africa and assistance for low-income countries.
-She is now a senior advisor at financial advisory and asset management firm Lazard, and she chairs the Board of the Global Alliance for Vaccines and Immunization.
+She was also senior advisor at financial advisory and asset management firm Lazard, and she chaired the Board of the Global Alliance for Vaccines and Immunization.
+She is now World Health Organization COVID-19 envoy to the ACT Accelerator and African Union envoy on COVID-19.
 She is proud and thankful for her biggest accomplishments: her four beautiful children, who, she says, are now adults and good human beings giving service to others.

 Angélique Parisot-Potter creates business integrity programs to protect companies and their brands.
 She serves as general counsel of Massy Group, overseeing all global legal affairs, including regulatory and compliance matters, and leads Massy's Business Integrity program, where she works with the board, executives and senior management to create a safe, inclusive culture.